 Charter Question #7: Should ICANN oversee the solicitation and evaluation of proposals, or delegate to or coordinate with another entity, including, for example, a foundation created for this purpose?

-[Placeholder – to be updated following the results of the survey with discussion of the recommended mechanism(s)]

 Regardless of the mechanism ultimately selected, additional consideration will need to be given during the implementation phase to the division and recognition of responsibilities between ICANN org and any other entities involved in the selected mechanism.
 In the case of mechanism A, if ICANN partners or contracts with any entities to complete work in relation to the mechanism, the details of such arrangements will need to be established.
 In the case of mechanism B, additional work will need to be completed to establish the division and recognition of responsibilities between ICANN org and the partnering non-profit.
 In the case of mechanism C, the ICANN Foundation should be developed in accordance with best practices from related foundations designed to further a parent or supported entity’s charitable mission.

 Regardless of which mechanism is chosen, an Independent1 Project Applications Evaluation Panel will be established.
 This Panel’s responsibility is to evaluate and select project applications.
-Neither the Board nor staff will be taking decisions on individual applications but the Board will instead focus its oversight on whether the rules of the process were followed by the Independent Applications Project Evaluation Panel.
-Members of the Independent Project Applications Evaluation Panel will not be selected based on their affiliation or representation, but will be selected based on their grant-making expertise and ability to demonstrate independence over time.
-The mechanism will be responsible for the process of selecting and appointing independent experts to the Independent Project Evaluation Panel, informed by the work done by the CCWG and the criteria / skills identified in the implementation phase.
-The Independent Project Evaluation Panel should be independent of ICANN and its constituent parts, which include the Board, ICANN org, and the Supporting Organizations and Advisory Committees.
+Neither the ICANN Board nor staff will be taking decisions on individual applications but the Board will instead focus its oversight on whether the rules of the process were followed by the Independent Applications Project Evaluation Panel.
+Members of the Independent Project Applications Evaluation Panel will not be selected based on their affiliation or representation, but will be selected based on their grant-making expertise, ability to demonstrate independence over time, and relevant knowledge.
+The mechanism will be responsible for the process of selecting and appointing independent experts to the Independent Project Applications Evaluation Panel, informed by the work done by the CCWG and the criteria / skills identified in the implementation phase.
+The Independent Project Applications Evaluation Panel should be independent of ICANN and its constituent parts, which include the Board, ICANN org, and the Supporting Organizations and Advisory Committees.
 No SO or AC, nor the ICANN Board should have representatives - directly or indirectly - on the Evaluation Panel itself.
-ICANN participants, in their individual capacity, are not excluded from applying to serve on the Independent Evaluation Panel, but they can only be selected if they have the required expertise and have demonstrated that they have no conflict of interest that could influence or be perceived to influence their independence.
+ICANN participants, in their individual capacity, are not excluded from applying to serve on the Independent Project Applications Evaluation Panel, but they can only be selected if they have the required expertise and have demonstrated that they have no conflict of interest that could influence or be perceived to influence their independence.
 The mechanism, and the panelists serving under the mechanism, must be free from not only actual conflicts of interest but also potential or even perceived conflicts of interest.
-Due care will need to be given during the implementation phase that safeguards are in place to ensure the independence of the members of the Independent Evaluation Panel.
+Due care will need to be given during the implementation phase that safeguards are in place to ensure the independence of the members of the Independent Project Applications Evaluation Panel.

-CCWG Recommendation #NEW: The CCWG recommends that an Independent1 Applications Evaluation Panel will be established.
+CCWG Recommendation #2: The CCWG recommends that an Independent1 Project Applications Evaluation Panel will be established.
 The Panel’s responsibility is to evaluate and select project applications.
-Neither the Board nor staff will be taking decisions on individual applications but the Board will instead focus its oversight on whether the rules of the process were followed by the Independent Applications Evaluation Panel.
-Members of the Independent Applications Evaluation Panel will not be selected based on their affiliation or representation, but will be selected based on their grant-making expertise and ability to demonstrate independence over time.
+Neither the Board nor staff will be taking decisions on individual applications but the Board will instead focus its oversight on whether the rules of the process were followed by the Independent Project Applications Evaluation Panel.
+Members of the Independent Project Applications Evaluation Panel will not be selected based on their affiliation or representation, but will be selected based on their grant-making expertise, ability to demonstrate independence over time, and relevant knowledge.